 Location: Volusia and Brevard Counties, Florida

-End Points: Green Springs Park in Enterprise to Guise Road in Osteen; from Gobblers Lodge Road to Maytown; from Maytown north to Edgewater; from Maytown south to Titusville
+End Points: Green Springs Park in Deltona to Maytown; from Maytown north to Edgewater; from Maytown south to Titusville

 Surface: Asphalt, 12'

-Trailheads/Parking: Volusia County: Thornby Park, Green Springs Park (Enterprise); SR415 bridge, Gobblers Lodge Road (Osteen); Maytown Spur Road (Maytown); SR 442 bridge, Rotary Park (Edgewater).
-Brevard County: I-95 underpass at Mims, Titusville Visitor Center.
-(See map)
+Trailheads/Parking: Volusia County: Thornby Park, Freen Springs Park (Deltona); SR 415 bridge, Gobblers Lodge Road (Osteen); Maytown Spur Road (Maytown); SR 442 bridge, Rotary Park (Edgewater).
+Brevard County: I-95 underpass at Mims; Chain of Lakes Park, Titusville Visitor Center, Veterans Memorial Park, Parrish Park (Titusville) (See map)

 Nearby Points of Interest: DeBary Hall, Gemini Springs Park

 Green Springs Park serves as a trailhead and connector to the Spring-to-Spring Trail.
 One of a few green sulphur springs remaining, Green Springs was once popular as a health spa and is now a county park, with parking, water, picnic, playground.
-Enter the park from Enterprise-Osteen Road, then to access the ECRRT follow the path around the parking lot and past the restrooms (follow the sign pointing toward the Spring Overlook).
-The path meets the trail at the point where the Spring-to-Spring Trail ends, and ECRRT begins.
+Enter the park from Lakeshore Drive, then to access the ECRRT follow the path around the parking lot and past the restrooms (follow the sign pointing toward the Spring Overlook).
+The path meets the trail (about 2/10 mile) at the point where the Spring-to-Spring Trail ends, and ECRRT begins.